-Another issue we encounter is that the POLES mitigation potentials are insufficient to reach the climate target for the 2°C-consistent pathway (13.3 GtCO2e) and even more for the 1.5°C-consistent pathway (6.4 GtCO2e) in 2050 determined in Section 2.2.
-The underlying constraint is the maximum carbon price of 1.200 EUR/t provided by POLES.
-Even if the highest price is assumed for 2050, it is not sufficient to reach the target for the same price in 2050.
+Another issue we encounter is that the POLES mitigation potentials are insufficient to reach the climate target for the 2°C-consistent pathway (11.5 GtCO2e) and even more for the 1.5°C-consistent pathway (3.5 GtCO2e) in 2050 determined in Section 2.2.
+One constraint is the maximum carbon price of 1.200 EUR/t provided by POLES, which corresponds to 16.5 GtCO2e in 2030 and 14.5 Gt CO2e in 2050.
+Even if the highest price is assumed for 2030, it is not sufficient to reach the target for the same price in 2050.
 This means that in our particular model configuration, further emissions reductions will have to be achieved through negative emissions.
 In this respect, we assume that for higher carbon prices, there is a generic carbon dioxide removal technology that enables carbon dioxide removal up to the required amount.
 Examples for such technologies are bio-energy-with carbon capture and sequestration (BECCS) and direct air capture (DAC) of CO2.
 Moreover, we assume it to be independent of the individual country and we distribute the additional emissions reductions proportionally to the countries' remaining emissions.
-For reasons of transparency, we also provide the deviation from the maximal reductions according to POLES for each country.
+For reasons of transparency, we also provide the maximal reductions according to POLES for each country.
 Finally, we note that some recent studies suggest that more radical interventions on the demand side allows avoiding the use of carbon dioxide removal technologies other than land use management (cf. IPCC 2018).

-4.2 Results from the cost-effectiveness approach
+5.2 Results from the cost-effectiveness approach

-The results of distribution of emissions for the seven selected countries, the EU and the world based on the POLES data are shown in Table 6 and Table 7.
-The emissions levels of the pathways for the 1.5°C and 2°C budget for year 2030 and year 2050 are compared against the historical values from the year 2005 and the year 2015.
+The results of distribution of emissions for the seven selected countries, the EU and the world based on the POLES data are shown in Table 9 and Table 10.
+The emissions levels of the pathways for the 1.5°C and 2°C budget for year 2030 (Table 9) and year 2050 (Table 10) are compared against the historical values from the year 2005 and the year 2015.
 The tables show the absolute emissions values as well as the relative reduction in percent for energy- and industry-related GHG emissions.